gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductGroupingModel.md

 > `optional` **created\_by**: [`UserDetail`](type-alias.UserDetail.md)

-- User details of the creator of the document
+- User details of the creator of the document.

 ***